Table of contents

 Some low-cost or free resources you can use for your initial or secondary research include:

-U.S. Department of Commerce: The U.S. Department of Commerce publishes information about products, services, and industries.
+Australian Chamber of Commerce: The Australian Chamberof Commerce publishes information about products, services, and industries.
 The agency uses data to spur innovation inside and outside the Federal Government.

-Trade Associations: There are several trade associations that publish resources specific to fields and industries.
-The Directory of Associations can help narrow down an association for your industry, or you can perform an internet search to identify publications most relevant to your business.
+Trade Associations: There are numerous trade associations that publish resources specific to fields and industries.
+The ConnectWeb Directory of Australian Associations can help narrow down an association for your industry, or you can perform an internet search to identify publications most relevant to your business.

 Understanding your target market won’t happen overnight, but it is a meaningful investment for your business.
-By collecting actionable insights direct from consumers or research studies, you can focus your marketing efforts better, helping you be more intentional with your budget and time, increasing your return on investment, and ultimately reaching more customers.
+By collecting actionable insights direct from consumers or research studies, you can focus your marketing efforts better.
+This will help you be more intentional with your budget and time, increasing your return on investment, and ultimately reaching more customers.